 “Re-defining what it means to be the most sustainable upstream aluminum company requires a deep commitment to continuously improving our footprint and a relentless pursuit of innovation that will help us progress,” said John Slaven, Alcoa Executive Vice President and Chief Operations Officer.
 “By continuing to roll out this bauxite residue filtration technology across more of our refineries, we continue to set new benchmarks in regard to resource management while making progress on goals aligned with our Advance Sustainably strategic priority.”

 Construction of the bauxite residue filtration facility at Poços de Caldas will begin in August 2021.
 The project is estimated at approximately $60 million (USD), with approximately half to be spent in 2021 and anticipated in the Company’s consolidated capital expenditure outlook in 2021.
-Construction is expected to be complete in the second quarter of 2022 with commissioning by the end of that year.

 The project is also expected to deliver significant economic benefits to the local community, including the creation of around 20 direct jobs and approximately 500 indirect jobs supporting facility construction.